Home

 Here's what to do:

-• Measure the width of one of your tea bags, place one in the centre of your cardstock strip (on the bottom of one short side as shown) and score the short side of the cardstock to match that width.
+• Measure the width of one of your tea bags or other favour, place one tea bag in the centre of your cardstock strip (on the bottom of one short side as shown) and score the short side of the cardstock to match that width.

 • Use your bone folder to crease all your score lines really well